DanielKeep/tlborm/text/mbe-min-scoping.md

 % Scoping

 The way in which macros are scoped can be somewhat unintuitive.
-Firstly, unlike everything else in the languages, macros will remain visible in sub-modules.
+Firstly, unlike everything else in the language, macros will remain visible in sub-modules.

 ```rust
 macro_rules!
 X { () => {}; }